Stretch your Guitar strings and keep your guitar tuned

-Whether the strings really stretch or not is a hotly debated topic, that we won't get into, but no matter what it is important to get any issues worked out, which you can only do by giving them a good stretch.
+Whether the strings really stretch or not is a hotly debated topic; but no matter what, it is important to get any issues worked out, which you can only do by giving them a good stretch.

 So how do I stretch the strings?

 - Put the guitar in a playing stance.
-Put your strap on and keep the guitar pointed away from you. it's rare but strings can snap, so if you must stretch the string with the strings not facing away from you.
+Put your strap on and keep the guitar pointed away from you.
+Although rare, strings can snap, so you must stretch the string with the strings facing away from you.
 If you want to ensure safety, wear eye protection.

 - Choose a string to start.
 I recommend the Low E string on a standard six-string.

-- With your playing hand, hold the string into the nut at the headstock side of the neck
+- With your playing hand, press the string into the nut at the headstock side of the neck.

-- With your strumming hand, curl your pointer finger around the string, and lightly pull up.
+- With your strumming hand, curl your pointer finger around the string, and lightly pull it up.